 Not sure?
 Give us a shout!
 We’ll be happy to walk you through our plans.

-Want help gauging how much bandwidth your videos will use?
+Want help gauging how much bandwidth your medias will use?
 Check out our Bandwidth Predictor Tool.

 Keep in mind, while this thing is pretty sweet (if I do say so myself), it is just a predictor tool.
 The bandwidth you end up using could be different.